Dipl.-Inform. Alexander Hoffmann

 This thesis introduces an approach that utilizes tactile feedback to prevent errors during data entry.
 We have built a fully functional keypad that provides tactile feedback.
 Magnets control the pressure resistance of each key.
 The concept of DEKtf is to block the keys that would provoke a typing error or a misspelling.
 Depending on the system state, several blocking algorithms determine the blocking of a key.
 While a key is blocked, the user needs to apply more strength to overcome the resistance.
 That way the user feels the tactile feedback, can reconsider his action, and maybe prevent an error.
 A graphical user interface that reproduces the input and the blocking algorithms are provided by the DEKtf software, which is programmed with Swing, a widget toolkit for Java.

 Aside from designing the prototype and implementing the corresponding software, we have ran several DIA (Design - Implementation - Analyze) cycles to improve our system.
 Furthermore, this thesis contains conduction and evaluation of three user tests.
 The results of the user studies showed that DEKtf can prevent about 30% of typing erros made by the participants.
 In date entry applications DEKtf bisected the task completion time of some users.

 DEKtf can support beginners and advanced typists as well as elder and disabled users with an impairment of the motor nerves.
 The tactile feedback prevents the user from inadvertent pressing of neighboring or wrong keys.

-- Alexander Hoffmann, Daniel Spelmezan, and Jan Borchers.
+- Alexander Hoffmann, Daniel Spelmezan and Jan Borchers.
 TypeRight: a Keyboard with Tactile Error Prevention.
-Proceedings of the CHI 2009 International Conference on Human Factors in Computing Systems, ACM Press, 2009.
+In Proceedings of the CHI 2009 Conference on Human Factors in Computing Systems, pages 2265–2268, ACM Press, New York, NY, USA, April 2009.